stg/DeferredAbsoluteEncoder/README.md

 Deferred Absolute Position Encoder
 ==================================

-This is based on an idea that struck me many years ago, when I needed to home a rig without much movement.
+This is based on an idea that struck me many years ago, where I needed to home a rig without much movement.

 I'm sure it is not novel, but I haven't seen it anywhere and I think it could be useful, so I wrote it up for posterity here.
 Note that this is just a quick synopsis of the concept.
 The concept is not fully fleshed out and the code may not be perfectly efficient or bug-free.